EVERYTHING YOU NEED TO KNOW ABOUT THE TERPENE CARYOPHYLLENE:

 According to Leafly, some high-THC cannabis strains containing high levels of caryophyllene include ChemDawg, Bubba Kush, and Sour Diesel.
 Some consumers say these strains are especially good for helping them cope with pain.

-While caryophyllene is a fascinating compound with unique effects, as always, experts believe it works best when combined with CBD or THC and a diverse array of other cannabinoids in a full-spectrum product.
+While caryophyllene is a fascinating compound with unique effects, experts believe it works best when combined with CBD or THC and a diverse array of other cannabinoids in a full-spectrum product.

 Some of the common terpenes in hemp and cannabis include myrcene, limonene, pinene and linalool.